Asadora! Volume One tells the story of a young girl named Asa Asada.

 While most of the volume focuses on Asa, there is a scene that focuses on her friend, Shota, and how his father and brothers are pressuring him to become an Olympic runner.
 Shota’s family members are depicted as being quite despicable, between how they survived the storm because they’re training with Shota and believing Shota has been chosen by God when blood falls on his forehead from the sky.
 These attitudes definitely fit in with characters who are trying to push their own dreams and desires onto someone else who really doesn’t want to pursue those goals.

 After reading Sneeze: Naoki Urasawa Story Collection, I was very curious to see what Urasawa could deliver in a manga series.
 So far, Asadora! has not disappointed.
-Asa is a very endearing character, and I also found Kasuga to be a character who more depth to him than simply being a kidnapper.
+Asa is a very endearing character, and I also found Kasuga to be a character who has more depth to him than simply being a kidnapper.
 And I found the interactions between Asa and Kasuga evolved naturally as the situation around them changed.
 So far, Shota appears to be a minor character who has a connection with Asa, but perhaps he’ll start playing a bigger role in future volumes of Asadora!

 With something we see at the end of this volume, it appears it’s our first clue as to how the opening scene in 2020 will ultimately fit in with the story that’s currently being told.
 Hopefully future volumes of Asadora! will drop more of these kinds of clues.